Above: Management students meet for class.

 Given to the student with the best senior paper in the Management Department.

-The Management Department has five targeted scholarship funds.
+The Management Department has eight targeted scholarship funds.

 Established in 1991 by students, friends, faculty and family as a memorial to Regina Midden Farley, this scholarship is awarded annually to a student in the Management Program who has demonstrated academic excellence and superior performance at work.